fsmatheaugsburg-team/markdown-static-site-generator/README.md

  - `layout: "layout.html"`
  - `title: "template string %s"` specify a global title template  (gets overwritten by route-specific configurations)
  - `themes: ["theme1", "theme2", ...]` list of theme names
+ - `authkeys: ["key1", "key2", ...]` list of authentication keys.
+When set, building requires authentication with one of these keys.

 # Docker